Installation

 $ pip install spinlab

-SpinLab uses a few well-know Python pacakges, which will ba automatically installed during the installation.
+SpinLab uses a few well-known Python packages, which will be automatically installed during the installation.
 Currently, the following packages and their respective minimal versions are required:

 Package